Skip to main content

 The Maldivian government faces severe constraints in responding to the country’s present and future water security challenges.
 Firstly, the precarious fiscal status limits the response options to largely reactive emergency measures.
 Longer-term solutions, without additional financial support, are out of reach.
 Secondly, a dispersed and small population prevents the possibility of economies of scale in providing water and sanitation services, as well as capital infrastructure.

-In response to climate change risks and challenges, the proposed project will provide sufficient water to supply the potable water needs of island residents year round for a 35 year design period (to 2050).
+In response to climate change risks and challenges, the project will provide sufficient water to supply the potable water needs of island residents year round for a 35 year design period (to 2050).
 Project finance will be used to establish an integrated water resources management system that integrates the three main sources of water (rainwater, groundwater, and desalinated water) into a least cost delivery system.
 The project will: (i) increase rainfall collection capacity in target 49 islands at least threefold; (ii) improve groundwater management, including monitoring, effective replenishment and controlled extraction; and (iii) increase water production capacity through solar-based desalinization to secure sufficient back up resources for timely distribution to island households during extended dry periods.
 This system will be able to maintain service levels against a context of rainfall variability and sea level rise.

 Ultimately, the project will achieve an uninterrupted water supply on islands that currently experience chronic 90-day water shortages during the dry season.
 As a result of the project, 49 priority islands will have increased rainwater collection capacities.
 Out of these, 4 of the larger islands will also install desalination-based water production systems.
 These systems will secure sufficient water production capacity, enabling decentralised and timely water distribution across all northern outer atolls during the extended dry periods, when shortages may occur.